arneg/soundspace/README.md

   Soundspace is a surround sound player which can be controlled using a simple json based protocol.

+# Installing

+  To build and use soundspace the following libraries are required: boost, libevent, jsoncpp and openal.

+  Install dependencies on Debian/Ubuntu:

+    sudo apt-get install libopenal-dev libboost-dev libevent-dev libjsoncpp-dev

+  Checkout from github and compile:

+    make

+  Install system wide

+    make install

+  Run

+    spacesound

 # Usage

   Soundspace accepts json formatted commands on STDIN.